BigThonkers/LaTeX-Mitschriebe-Semester-4/README.md

 ## Latest Version

 New versions of the script will be available as soon as we have had the time to TeX the lectures.
 This might take up to a few days after the lecture.
-The date of the last commit can be seen in the commitment message.
+The date of the last commit can be seen in the commit message.

 Please note that there is no guarantee as to the correctness and completeness of the notes.

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [cuntributing](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on the process for submitting pull requests to this project.

 ## Authors

 * **Markus Österle**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+* **Damian anzenstiel**

 **Become an author yourself by creating pull requests!**